Home > EOP

 34 Cornell Drive

 The Educational Opportunity Program (EOP) is committed to the recruitment, retention and graduation of students who normally would not be afforded the chance to pursue a college education.
 Students are admitted who meet specific academic and financial criteria and who demonstrate the potential for post-secondary success.
 Only first-time college students or those transferring from a similar program are eligible to apply.
 EOP provides academic support services, personal counseling and financial assistance (including financial assistance in purchasing your textbooks each semester) to New York State residents who enroll full-time.
 EOP counselors also act as academic advisors to first year EOP students and teach the required EOP course, College Success Strategies, to new students.
 There is statewide information on EOP available to students and parents in English and Spanish.

-All new freshmen EOP students will be required to attend and participate in an extended EOP orientation which begins the week before classes in August.
+All new freshmen EOP students will be required to attend and participate in an extended EOP orientation which begins in July.
 You will be introduced to the campus, review basic computer, math, and college success skills, participate in some workshops and entertaining evening programming.
 You will be required to contact EOP to confirm your attendance once accepted into EOP.